Home / Services / Security & Governance

 Frequently asked questions

 Are we affected by NIS-2?
-That depends not only on the sector, but on size, critical activities and on whether you sit in a relevant supply chain.
-We check this with you in a structured way: first the direct exposure (sector, size), then the indirect via major customers who pass on the NIS-2 obligation through the chain.
-Often the answer is: “Directly no — but two major customers will demand evidence, so it amounts to the same thing.”
+That depends not only on your sector, but on size, critical activities and whether you’re part of a relevant supply chain.
+We check it with you in a structured way: first direct exposure (sector, size), then indirect exposure via major customers who pass the NIS-2 obligation down the chain.
+The answer is often: “Directly, no — but two major customers will demand evidence, so it comes down to the same thing.”

-Do we have to certify ISO 27001?
-Rarely as an obligation, often as the wish of a major customer.
-A real certification is considerable effort and only sensible when either a customer concretely demands it or a sector has established it as a de-facto standard.
-In many cases an ISO-oriented practice without a formal certificate is enough — the same substance gain, considerably less paper.
-We help do the honest evaluation, instead of reflexively recommending “yes, we certify”.
+Do we have to certify against ISO 27001?
+Rarely as a legal obligation, often as a major customer’s wish.
+A real certification is a significant undertaking and only makes sense if a customer concretely demands it or your industry has established it as a de-facto standard.
+In many cases an ISO-oriented practice without the formal certificate is enough — the same gain in substance, considerably less paper.
+We help you make that honest assessment instead of reflexively recommending certification.

 Is MFA enough for our insurance?
-Three years ago often yes, today usually no. Cyber insurers now typically ask about Conditional Access, privileged-account protection, endpoint detection, backup separation and an incident-response plan.
-MFA is the entry ticket, not the whole concert.
-We go through the questionnaire with you and show what insurers actually expect.
+Three years ago, often yes; today, usually no. Cyber insurers now typically ask about Conditional Access, privileged-account protection, endpoint detection, backup separation and an incident-response plan.
+MFA is the ticket in, not the whole concert.
+We go through the questionnaire with you and show you what insurers actually expect.

 What does a backup drill cost us?
-That depends strongly on scope.
-An initial restore test of a critical application with documented procedure is a manageable project — a full disaster-recovery test with failover to a fallback infrastructure is considerably more involved.
-We first sort with you which drill is necessary for your risk situation before we talk about scope.
-A concrete figure comes after the initial conversation, in the offer.
+That depends heavily on scope.
+A first restore test of one critical application with a documented procedure is a manageable project — a full disaster-recovery test with failover to standby infrastructure is considerably more involved.
+We first sort out with you which drill your risk situation actually requires before we talk about scope.
+You’ll get a concrete figure in the proposal after the initial call.

 What if we have already had a security incident?
-Then the first question is whether the acute situation is contained — during a live incident you need an incident-response firm with forensic capacity, not us.
-If the acute phase is over and it’s about “this must not happen again”, we are exactly right: we analyze in a structured way what happened, which measure prevents a recurrence, and which traces have to be documented (for insurers, supervisors, possibly authorities).
+Then the first question is whether the acute situation is under control — during a live incident you need an incident-response firm with forensic capacity, not us.
+Once the acute phase is over and the question becomes “this must never happen again”, that’s exactly where we come in: we analyze in a structured way what happened, which measures prevent a recurrence, and which traces need to be documented (for insurers, supervisory bodies, possibly the authorities).

 Can we introduce Zero Trust step by step?
-Yes, and that’s also the only path that realistically works in the Mittelstand.
-There is no big-bang Zero Trust — it’s a series of steps over 6–18 months.
-First enforce MFA broadly, then Conditional Access on the most critical applications, then device compliance, then fine-grained.
+Yes — and that’s the only path that realistically works in the Mittelstand.
+There is no big-bang Zero Trust; it’s a series of steps over 6–18 months.
+First enforce MFA across the board, then Conditional Access for the most critical applications, then device compliance, then refine from there.
 Every step has a rollback path and a measurable security gain.
-Whoever promises “Zero Trust in four weeks” hasn’t understood the term.
+Anyone promising “Zero Trust in four weeks” hasn’t understood the term.

-Looking more for a clean workplace operation?
+Looking more for clean workplace operations?
 Services overview